MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

    ![View the properties of "InsertedUser"](media/playbook-dominance-inserteduser_properties.png)

-As an attacker, you've successfully created a new user by using WMI.
+As an attacker, you've successfully created a new user in your lab by using WMI.
 You've also added the new user to the Administrators group by using PsExec.
 From a persistence perspective, another legitimate, independent credential was created on the domain controller.
 The new credential gives the attacker persistent access to the domain controller in case the previous credential access gained was discovered and removed.

 ### Remote Code Execution Detection in Azure ATP

-Sign in to the Azure ATP portal to check what, if anything, Azure ATP detected from our last attack:
+Sign in to the Azure ATP portal to check what, if anything, Azure ATP detected from our last simulated attack:

 ![Azure ATP detecting WMI remote code execution](media/playbook-dominance-wmipsexecdetected.png)